 A strong and reliable internet connection is paramount when offering virtual elements to your programming.
-Make sure you have the best connection possible and frequently test to make sure you do not have “dead” spots in the conference center.
+Make sure you have the best connection possible and frequently test to make sure you do not have “dead” spots in your venue.
 Make sure attendees know how to log in and connect with the Wi-Fi by sharing the information in pre-meeting materials, reminder correspondence and signage around meeting rooms and on social media.
 In the Fall of 2021, The Conference Center at GTCC upgraded our wireless access points (WAPs) to boost connectivity throughout The Conference Center, accommodating additional guests and devices.

 It is important to make sure all recording devices and microphones are top quality and in good working order.
 It would be ideal if the event space had the most recent generation of the top equipment available.
 It is also important to enlist the services of professionals to handle all live streaming and session recording so you are confident the remote portions of your programs are recorded and streamed without a hitch.

 Even with great attention to planning and detail, sometimes things still go wrong.
 Considering technology usage is higher than ever these days, it is a good idea to have an on-site technical support team available to immediately address any issues with internet connection or anything else related to technology.
 The Conference Center at GTCC has an experienced team ready to assist you with all your technology needs.

 Since you will be offering two types of experiences for attendees, be mindful of how each audience receives programs throughout the event.
 Carefully think through each program and adjust as needed in order to ensure that the in-person and virtual attendees are getting the most out of each session.
 Clearly communicate how on-site participants and remote participants can best connect with each other, with session speakers and event coordinators.